jaredboice/uptown-dropdown/README.md

     disabled: PropTypes.bool, // when false, the body will not be expandable
     placeholder: PropTypes.string, // text that will be used if HeaderComp is not provided
     centerPlaceholder: PropTypes.bool, // center aligns the placeholder text
+    linkStyles: PropTypes.bool, // applies link-appropriate styles to the header: { cursor: 'pointer', userSelect: 'none'}
+    customController: PropTypes.bool, // disables click events, allowing you to use your own custom click events; triggerType still applies but surrenders click events to your custom controller
     anime: PropTypes.oneOfType([PropTypes.string, PropTypes.bool]), // (true || '__anime') || (false || '__no-anime') || 'any-custom-css-class' (css class will be dynamically applied)
     orientation: PropTypes.string, // // 'vertical' || 'vertical-reverse' || 'horizontal' || 'horizontal-reverse'
     calculateDimension: PropTypes.bool, // when true (and when anime is true), during animations uptown-dropdown will calculate and apply the body max-height when expanded and apply 0 on collapse